 The company has set performance rating criteria in evaluating its suppliers.
 This evaluation process considers assessment of their impact and compliance on Safety, Health and Environment policies of the Company.
 MVC's Environmental Management System is accredited under ISO 14001 since 2007 and is now certified under the latest version of the standard, ISO 14001: 2015.
-The Iligan plant was also awarded certification of its Health and Safety Management System as required by ISO 45001:2018 standards.
+The Iligan plant was also awarded certification of its Occupational Health and Safety Management System as required by ISO 45001:2018 standards.
+In addition, the Iligan Plant is also compliant with the Halal Standards and certified under two Halal Certifications from the IDCP and HDIP.